folkehelseinstituttet/Fhi.Frontend.Demo/README.md

 ## Working on Fhi.Frontend.Style

-If you cloned the repository with the `--recurse-submodules` flag, you already have a subdirectory named `Fhi.Frontend.Style` with all the css code present.
-If not, you have a empty subdirectory named `Fhi.Frontend.Style`.
-To initialize the submodule and clone its content, type: `git submodule update --init --recursive`
+**NB!** If you cloned the repository without the `--recurse-submodules` flag, the subdirectory named `Fhi.Frontend.Style` will be empty.
+To initialize the submodule and clone its content, run

+- `git submodule update --init --recursive`

-To get the latest updated from `Fhi.Frontend.Style`, run`git pull` and `git submodule update --remote`.
+To get the latest updates from remote `Fhi.Frontend.Style`, run

+- `git pull`
+- `git submodule update --remote`

 Git will go into your submodule and fetch and update for you.

-It is now possible to work on a new branch in the submodule repo (Fhi.Frontend.Style), commit and push to remote, and then push a new commit, on a new branch in the parent repo (Fhi.Frontend.Demo) so that other developers has access to both.
-For more advanced use of git submodules see: [https://git-scm.com/book/en/v2/Git-Tools-Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+### Workflow

+_This is just one of many ways to do it._

+1. Create a new branch in `Fhi.Frontend.Demo`-repo and a new branch in `Fhi.Frontend.Style`-repo with the same name
+2. Work on both parent and submodule kode, and commit changes in both repos
+3. When ready, push both brances from `Fhi.Frontend.Demo` with the command `git push --recurse-submodules=on-demand`

+For more info about git submodules see: [https://git-scm.com/book/en/v2/Git-Tools-Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)